mohiin/Simon-Game/README.md

 # Game

-JS based game – it matches user sequence with game sequence.
+JS based game – The game challenges players to repeat a sequence of colors, testing their memory and attention.